jmayank23/sentence-transformers-mtl/src/task4/task4-readme.md

 2. **Convergence Rate Differences**
    - **Challenge**: Tasks typically learn at different speeds
-     - Task B (sentiment) may converge faster than the more complex Task A
+     - Task B (for example, sentiment analysis) may converge faster than the more complex Task A (for example, a 5-class classification)
-     - Early training might favor easier tasks
+     - Early stages of training might favor easier tasks
-   - **Implementation Approach**: Current implementation:
+   - **Implementation Approach**:
-     - Uses a single optimizer and learning rate for all tasks
+     - A single optimizer and learning rate has been used for both tasks
-     - Monitors both tasks' metrics to detect imbalanced learning
+     - Metrics for both tasks are tracked to detect imbalanced learning
    - **Mitigation Strategies**:
      - Task-specific learning rate scheduling
-     - Curriculum learning (gradually increasing difficult tasks' importance)
+     - Curriculum learning (gradually increasing difficult tasks' importance).
+Can be done by
+         - Implementing a weighted loss
+         - Sampling some examples more frequently

 3. **Training Stability**
    - **Challenge**: Multi-task models can be more unstable during training